Configurators

 Requires Helm 3, which will be installed automatically if missing.

-Required TOSCA import: configurators/helm-template.yaml
+Required TOSCA import: configurators/templates/helm.yaml

 (in the unfurl